OpenBubbles/docs/docs/support.md

 # Support
 **Note: OpenBubbles is not responsible for your AppleID or any Apple devices, so if issues continue to persist OpenBubbles is not responsible.
 OpenBubbles works best with Mac Hardware codes, and using only an AppleID at one time or a phone number may fix issues.**

+**The following guide contain links to third-party websites that are not affiliated with OpenBubbles and their content can change at any time.
+Use at your own risk.**

 ## Suggestions & Reporting Issues

 If you wish to report bugs, issues and suggestions with the OpenBubbles app itself please visit: